jessicafu232/costing_data_project_copy/README.md

 ## Running costing_data_script.py
 In order to run this program, you need to first download the most recent costing_data.xml file and place it into the main repository.
 This should replace any old versions previously there.
-Furthermore, the user should use the `--dwpath` to specify where their downloads folder is, relative to the location of the costing_data_project repository on their machine.
+Furthermore, the user should use the `--dwpath` to specify where their downloads folder is, relative to the location of `costing_data_script.py` on their machine.
 The default is that the path is `../../../Downloads/*`, which exits the costing_data_project folder, exits the Github folder, and exits the Documents folder, before entering the Downloads folder and presenting a list of all the files.
 As shown, the format the user should follow for this is `../(however many times)Downloads/*`.
+An accurate path is necessary in order to successfully run `costing_data_script.py`.

 If you would like to run the program without automating the browser, run `costing_data_script_no_browser.py` instead.
 In order to run this version, you need to download the most recent CEPCI data directly from their website, and move it into the `data/` folder.
-This is also detailed below.
+You shouldn't specify a path to the Downloads folder in this version.

 ## Running costing_data_script.py - Arguments
 The program has a few arguments/parameters.

 `--dwpath`, `-dp`
+* **Note: Only exists for `costing_data_script.py`.
 * The path from the costing_data_project repository to the Downloads folder in your computer.
+This is so that the program can grab the most recently downloaded file from the Downloads folder after running the automated browser to download the PCI data file.

 `--filename`, `-fn`
 * Name of the temporary update file to be saved.
 Default can be changed in file as well (i.e. `costing_data_updated.xml`)